• Skip to primary navigation

 Ingredients on a counter top.

 • Peaches - This recipe can be prepared with fresh or frozen peaches.
-You'll need about 2.5 pounds of fresh peaches (this was about 7 medium peaches for me) or frozen peaches.
+You'll need about 2.5 pounds (or 7 medium) fresh or frozen peaches.
 If using frozen peaches, thaw them beforehand and blot them dry with a paper towel before preparing your filling.
 Canned peaches are not ideal because they're already cooked and will turn out soft and mushy if added to this recipe.

 Tips and tricks